cloudsolver/aws-saa/atoms/EC2.md

 	* You always have access to EC2 capacity when you need it.
 	* No time commitment.

-You can assign an [[ElasticIP]] to your instance.
+- You can assign an [[ElasticIP]] to your instance.
+Only one per EC2 instance.

 When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all your instances are spread out across underlying hardware to minimize correlated failure.
 You can use [[PlacementGroups]] to influence the placement of a group of interdependent instances to meet the needs of your workload.

 ### EC2 Storage Types
 ### Instance Storage
 - Ephemeral / Instance Storage on EC2 provides the highest performance >1M IOPS in some cases.
 However it is not durable across restarts.
-Good for temporary high-performance data #UseCase .
+Good for temporary high-performance data. #performant  #UseCase
 #### Volume Storage
 - [[EBS]] volumes can be attached to EC2 instances with up to 64K IOPS.
 Local to AZ.
+Backup and restore to another AZ is possible and can be automated to support HA. #resilient
 #### File Storage
 - [[EFS]] Elastic File Systems can be used for file base storage.
+Multiple instances, in fact 100s of instances can use the file storage.

 ## EC2 Hibernate
 * RAM state is written to a file in the root [[EBS]] volume.
 The root [EBS](EBS.md) volume must be encrypted.